Bearer/bearer/docs/docs.md

 - Usage of weak encryption libraries or misusage of encryption algorithms.
 - Unencrypted incoming and outgoing communication (HTTP, FTP, SMTP) of sensitive information.
 - Non-filtered user input.
-- Hard-coded secrets and tokens
+- Hard-coded secrets and tokens.

 And [many more](/reference/rules).